-Everything You Need to Know About AdWords
+What Do I Need to Know About Google AdWords?

 Google AdWords allows eCommerce advertisers such as yourself to bid on chosen keywords so that you can have have clickable ads placed in Google’s search results.
 It is the biggest traffic-driving platform available, with Facebook ads coming in second.